-International Development and Policy Outreach integrates their efforts, puts a spotlight on their findings, builds a network of international stakeholders, and acts as a springboard for advocacy, Shah said.
+The Global Lab integrates their efforts, puts a spotlight on their findings, builds a network of international stakeholders, and acts as a springboard for advocacy, Shah said.

 In Shah’s Tanzania research, advocating for girls means also reaching out to boys.
 The boys come to play soccer and stay to hear about health risks and violence against girls — part of an international program that combines sport with sex education.

 Shah’s research team is measuring the relative impact of empowering girls, turning boys into allies and simply providing access to contraceptives.
 The goal is to identify and invest in the most effective policies — to find some way to curb adolescent pregnancy, the spread of disease and intimate partner violence.
 The Tanzania project is being conducted in collaboration with the international development organization BRAC.

 Shah is also helping design strategies to promote El Salvador’s Ciudad Mujer women’s resource centers.

 “These are safe spaces where women can come if they need a lawyer, health services, employment services.
 But take-up rates for the domestic violence services have been relatively low, and they don’t understand why,” Shah said.
 “I’m working with the Inter-American Development Bank and the government of El Salvador to do the research and to figure out what is going on.”

 This is the kind of practical impact that powers the Global Lab, which is launching this summer with support from UCLA Luskin Dean Gary Segura.